 How will the local community have input regarding the courthouse project?

-A Project Advisory Group that includes local officials and community leaders has been working with the AOC and the Court and will continue to do so for the project’s duration.
+A Project Advisory Group that includes local officials and community leaders has been working with Judicial Council staff and the Court and will continue to do so for the project’s duration.
 Members of the public were invited to review and comment on the project’s draft environmental report under the CEQA.
 As the project progresses, the public will be kept informed of key project milestones.

 Who will design the building?

-The AOC’s request for qualifications for this project went out in February 2009.
-The AOC and the Court interviewed a short list of candidate firms.
+Council staff request for qualifications for this project went out in February 2009.
+Staff and the Court interviewed a short list of candidate firms.
 In October 2009, Richard Meier & Partners Architects was selected as the architecture firm for this project.
 Architectural design cannot begin until site acquisition is complete, expected by the end of 2011.

 Will the project hire local contractors and use local suppliers?